-Dr. Scaz has worked extensively to educate professionals and caregivers around end of life care issues.
+Dr. Scaz has worked extensively to educate professionals and caregivers around end of life care issues at the local, state, and national levels.
 She has reached out to the community on the importance of planning and making end of life decisions collaboratively with loved ones.

 She has served on the nurse advisory councils for Jacksonville University and St. John’s River State College.
 She has also been a member of First Coast Nurse Leader Coalition over the last ten years as well as well as president of the Jacksonville Chamber of Commerce Health Council.

 Dr. Scaz serves on various community boards including the Advisory Council for AgeWell Institute at Baptist Health, the Coalition to End Senior Hunger and serves as facilitator for the Respecting Choices Program for Advance Directives.
 She also serves as Chairperson of the health ministry at her church.

 She was honored as one of The Great 100 Nurses of Northeast Florida in 2007, and was selected as one of 40 Most Influential People in Healthcare by 904 Magazine in Jacksonville, Florida, in 2014.

 Dr. Scaz is a graduate of Wilkes University in Wilkes Barre, Pennsylvania.
 She graduated from Penn State University where she completed her doctoral studies in transcultural education of healthcare professionals.

 In her spare time, she enjoys reading, swimming and traveling to Haiti on medical mission trips.